Reactive inhibition: Relationship to learning

 Reactive inhibition is also related to repetition performance, including learning.
 For example, Torok et al. (2017) recorded learning capabilities in 180 adults using the Alternating Serial Reaction Time Test.
 Results showed reactive inhibition had a profound effect on performance.
-Specifically, they showed that significantly more learning had occurred than was perceived at the end of the task, for reactive inhibition had effected the individual over time.
-They concluded that reactive inhibition may affect one’s rate of learning due to how it causes progressive decline within a task.
+Specifically, they showed that significantly more learning had occurred than was perceived at the end of the task, for reactive inhibition had affected the individual over time.
+They concluded that reactive inhibition may affect one's rate of learning due to how it causes progressive decline within a task.
 It was stated to be a feature of performance within 90% of the participants, and thus playing a significant role in results.

 These findings have caused some researchers to question existing psychological theories.
 For example, Rickard, Pan, and Albarracín present evidence that even well accepted psychological findings such as memory consolidation during sleep may be incorrect.
-The increase in “memory” that supposedly occurs after sleep may just be due to reactive inhibition.
+The increase in "memory" that supposedly occurs after sleep may just be due to reactive inhibition.
 It may have existed at the end of learning before sleeping occurred, and thus caused seemingly lower memory scores.

 Reactive inhibition is often not recognized as a factor of performance in learning based experiments and thus can lead to incorrect results.
 The presence of reactive inhibition can result in decreased performance over time and thus decrease the level of supposed learning.
 If tested at a later time, however, when reactive inhibition is not present one may see true measures of learning.

 Stop-signal task (SST)

 Reactive inhibition within experimental settings is most commonly measured through the stop-signal task (SST).
-In the SST, a “go-signal” is presented to the participant to indicate that he or she should complete an action.
-Then, in some instances, a “stop-signal” is also presented to the participant indicate he or she should abandon the previously initiated action.
+In the SST, a "go-signal" is presented to the participant to indicate that he or she should complete an action.
+Then, in some instances, a "stop-signal" is also presented to the participant indicate he or she should abandon the previously initiated action.
 This stop signal is presented within hundreds of milliseconds of receiving the go signal.
 What is important within this task is the stop signal reaction time, which indicates how long it takes reactive inhibition to be triggered and thus for the action to be ceased.
 Shorter times indicate a person has better reactive inhibition skills, and thus able to more quickly switch from the activation of some response to the abandoning of that goal through reactive inhibition.
-The free software package "SimSST" has been offered to simulate SST data.

 Due to the simplicity of the SST some modern researchers are against its use to make broader assumptions about inhibition.
-The SST’s demands on attention and inhibition are relatively low and simple in nature, unlike many real life situations, which makes them distrusting of its results.
+The SST's demands on attention and inhibition are relatively low and simple in nature, unlike many real life situations, which makes them distrusting of its results.
 However, the SST is thought to be more indicative by many of reactive inhibition as opposed to proactive.
-In addition, reactive inhibition is thought to involve mechanisms that are not context dependent but generally the same amongst many conditions in which contexts are changing and the original “go-signal” explicitly or implicitly stated.
+In addition, reactive inhibition is thought to involve mechanisms that are not context dependent but generally the same amongst many conditions in which contexts are changing and the original "go-signal" explicitly or implicitly stated.